Gold Prices in Swiss Francs

 The Swiss Economy

 The Swiss economy is considered to be one of the most stable in the world and the nation has achieved one of the highest per capita incomes in the world.
-The country has some diversity in its economy, and major areas of concentration are in watch making, agriculture, banking and tourism.
+The country has some diversity in its economy, and its major areas of concentration are watch-making, agriculture, banking and tourism.

 World Gold Prices